Gemma 4 vs Qwen 3.5 vs Llama 4: Which Open Model Should You Actually Use? (2026)

 The Contenders - Model Specs at a Glance

-Before comparing output quality, it helps to understand what each family actually looks like under the hood.
-These three model families differ in architecture, parameter counts, and release philosophy, and those differences shape everything from hardware requirements to deployment options.
+Before you compare output quality, it helps to know what each family looks like under the hood.
+These three families differ in design, parameter counts, and release plan.
+Those gaps shape everything from hardware needs to deployment options.

-Qwen 3.5 (released February 16, 2026) centers on a 27B dense flagship model, with the family spanning from 0.8B to 397B parameters.
-The Qwen 3.5-Omni variant (released March 30) adds multimodal input across text, image, audio, and video - and is the only model in this comparison that can produce real-time streaming speech output.
+Qwen 3.5 (released February 16, 2026) centers on a 27B dense flagship, with the family spanning 0.8B to 397B parameters.
+The Qwen 3.5-Omni variant (released March 30) adds input across text, image, audio, and video.
+It is the only model here that can produce real-time streaming speech output.
 Licensed under Apache 2.0 with 128K context.

 Llama 4 (initial release April 5, 2025, with LlamaCon updates) offers Scout (17B active / 109B MoE) and Maverick (17B active / 400B MoE).
-Scout claims a 10M+ token context window - the largest of any open model.
-Both variants support text and image input only.
-Licensed under the Llama 4 Community License, which is free for companies under 700M monthly active users but comes with compliance requirements.
+Scout claims a 10M+ token context window, the largest of any open model.
+Both variants take text and image input only.
+They ship under the Llama 4 Community License, which is free for firms under 700M monthly active users but adds compliance terms.

-A key architectural difference: Gemma 4’s 26B MoE model activates 3.8B parameters per token while Llama 4’s Maverick activates 17B per token.
-Both are labeled “MoE” but the compute profiles are wildly different.
+One design gap stands out.
+Gemma 4’s 26B MoE model fires 3.8B parameters per token.
+Llama 4’s Maverick fires 17B per token.
+Both are labeled “MoE,” but the compute profiles are worlds apart.

 | Feature | Gemma 4 | Qwen 3.5 | Llama 4 |